mulllhausen/btc-inquisitor/README.md

 Specify the ADDRESSES for which data is to be extracted from the blockchain files.
 ADDRESSES is a comma-seperated list and all ADDRESSES must be from the same cryptocurrency.

 Note that ADDRESSES, TXHASHES and BLOCKHASHES are completely independent and are not ANDed together to filter results.
-For example, if ADDRESSES are specified which do not exist in within the specified TXHASHES then both the ADDRESSES and TXHASHES will be included in the output so long as this data can be located in the blockchain.
+For example, if ADDRESSES are specified which do not exist within the specified TXHASHES then both the ADDRESSES and TXHASHES will be included in the output so long as this data can be located in the blockchain.

+    --allow-orphans

+Turning this option on permits orphan blocks in the result set.